Codecademy/docs/content/kotlin/concepts/data-types/data-types.md

 ### Byte

-A **Byte** is a data type that represents an 8-bit integer.
-It is similar to an integer data type, but it is only 8 bits in size, whereas an integer can be a different size depending on the system.
+A `Byte` is a data type that is similar to an integer data type, but it is only 8 bits in size, whereas an integer can be a different size depending on the system.
 A byte can hold values from -128 to 127.

 In simple terms, a byte is a way to represent a small whole number using a computer.
 It is commonly used to store small pieces of data, such as characters in a text file or colors in an image.